CB-Straub/CB-Straub/README.md

-- 👋 Hi, I’m @CB-Straub,  but you can call me Chris
+- Hi, I’m @CB-Straub,  but you can call me Brian.

-- My main passions are Music, Yoga, Web Development and chickens.... (thats right, chickens) I play guitar and other instruments,
+-Learning to do this code thing.
+Mainly javascript and react.

-    Produce and Sound Engineer music using ProTools and Abelton DAW's, Teach yoga to veterans like myself with Comeback Yoga (https://www.comebackyoga.org/), Help raise four egg layer chickens,  Mango, Noodle, Toast and Pepper. a.k.a "the ladies"
+-  I’m currently enrolled in the FSJS Full Stack Web Developer bootcamp at V School (https://vschool.io/)

-- 🌱 I’m currently enrolled in the FSJS Full Stack Web Developer bootcamp at V School (https://vschool.io/)
+-    linkedin.com/in/brian-straub

-- 💞️ I’m looking to collaborate on ...Being a better Human and creating something meaningful everyday
+-    cbstraub@protonmail.com

-- 📫 How to reach me ...   email: cbstraub@protonmail.com      instagram : @vanomoose
+-    instagram : @vanomoose

 <!---
 CB-Straub/CB-Straub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.